Echuca: Population

-Echuca has a semi-arid climate (BSk) with Mediterranean climate (Csa) tendencies.

 Governance

 Echuca is the administrative centre for the Campaspe Shire Council.

 At the state level, Echuca is represented by the Electoral district of Murray Plains.

 At the federal level, Echuca is represented by the Division of Nicholls.

-Economy
+Economy, landmarks and retail

 The main industry in Echuca is tourism; it earns about $250 million a year for the Echuca economy.
-Visitors are attracted to the town by its warm climate, the Murray River and its paddle steamers, recreational attractions, and historical features, some of which have come to public awareness by the Nancy Cato novel All the Rivers Run, which was made into a TV miniseries.
+Visitors are attracted to the town by its climate, the Murray River and its paddle steamers, recreational attractions, several festivals and historical features, some of which have come to public awareness by the Nancy Cato novel All the Rivers Run, which was made into a TV miniseries.

 Echuca is also a major regional service economy.

 Agriculture is very important to the region.
 Dairy, wheat, sheep, pig, and cattle farms are all within close proximity.